 The concept of madrasa/Islamic boarding school culture which is developed by the head of madrasa/Islamic boarding schools and other leaders is at the core of managerial behaviour.
-Madrasa/Islamic boarding school culture provides madrasa/Islamic boarding school citizens with a broad framework for understanding the problems of difficult work and complex relationships in madrasa/Islamic boarding schools needs to understand the madrasa/Islamic boarding schools culture in depth so that the leaders can be better at using and maintaining the values, beliefs, and attitudes that are important to promote the stability and maintenance of the learning environment.
+Madrasa/Islamic boarding school culture provides madrasa/Islamic boarding school citizens with a broad framework for understanding the problems of difficult work and complex relationships in madrasa/Islamic boarding school.
+The head of madrasa/Islamic boarding schools needs to understand the madrasa/Islamic boarding schools culture in depth so that the leaders can be better at using and maintaining the values, beliefs, and attitudes that are important to promote the stability and maintenance of the learning environment.